Encore Learning Spring 2024 In-Person Instructor Guide

 Every course is assigned a minimum of one Class Aide, with the usual practice being to assign two aides per class.
 Aides are Encore Learning volunteers recruited from course registrants.
 Your Class Aides will contact you to exchange information (cell phone, best email address, etc.) at least one week prior to your first class session.

 The Class Aides serve as your principal point of contact.
-All support requests should be directed to your Class Aide.
-Aides provide parking information to you, take attendance, and assist in audiovisual setup.
+Aides provide parking information to you, take attendance, make general classroom announcements, and assist in audiovisual setup.

 Class aides DO NOT have access to students’ contact information and they DO NOT email/call students.
-If you wish to send an email message to your students, please send it to email@example.com.
+If you wish to send an email message or share class materials/slides with your students, please send it to email@example.com.

 Encore Learning follows the safety protocols of our host facilities.
 At this time wearing masks is optional, however this requirement could change at any time.
 Our courses page will reflect any current COVID protocols.